betterscientificsoftware/bssw.io/Articles/Blog/2022-09-SoftwareVariants.md

     - *Rationale*: toggles dependencies on and off for simplified development and deployment

 2. Avoid exclusive compilation options:
-     - Avoid variants that enable functionality at the cost of disabling another, e.g., #ifdef FOUND_MPI ... #else ....
+     - Avoid variants that enable functionality at the cost of disabling another, e.g., `#ifdef FOUND_MPI ... #else ...`.
      - Treat *multioptions* as lists of functionality (e.g., compile multiple variants of CPU and GPU backends that can be selected at runtime).
      This approach can still make use of single-source programming patterns and just needs an additional runtime dispatch at a high-level in the program workflow, where latency is usually not an issue.
 Similar solutions also exist  for runtime-dispatched vectorization control.
     - *Rationale*: avoids incompatibilities, supports feature-complete deployments, and enhances clarity in documentation